 Polypropylene (also known as olefin): Not as durable as nylon, according to Wagner, but cheaper.
 “Most commercial office carpet is olefin, and so this is why in the areas with roller office chairs and in the entry you see shadowing and it wears down,” she said.
 It’s worth your money if you are okay with tossing a rug after a couple of years, though.

-Polyester: Similar to polypropylene, this material is fairly stain-resistant but in higher pile rugs smushes easily.
+Polyester: Similar to polypropylene, this material is fairly stain-resistant but in higher-pile rugs smushes easily.
 We found that it can sometimes lend rugs a slick or silky feel.

 The color and pattern of a large rug can significantly affect the mood of your living space.
-Designer Rebecca Atwood told us that dark ones make a room “feel warm, cozy, and grounded,” while light ones will make it feel airy, and tones in between, “hide dirt, pet hair, and the like best, so that’s a good place to start.”
+Designer Rebecca Atwood told us that dark ones make a room “feel warm, cozy, and grounded,” while light ones will make it feel airy, and tones in between “hide dirt, pet hair, and the like best, so that’s a good place to start.”

 Whatever your personal style, you won’t go wrong with a neutral-colored rug as a solid base for the room.
 But you don’t have to stick to tan, said Atwood, who favors “soft versions of colors like blush, mint, gray-lilac, taupe.”
 Jessica Probus suggests gray, navy, or a darker beige.
 “Neutral” also doesn’t mean “solid.”
 Patterns created with a neutral palette can be “much more interesting than straightforward two-tone patterns,” Atwood said.
 A texture or small-scale pattern can also lessen the visual impact of small stains and marks, Probus said.

-If you want to make your room feel open even with a darker color rug, try stripes.
+If you want to make your room feel open even with a darker-color rug, try stripes.
 Horizontal stripes “will make a space feel longer,” Atwood said.
 Plus, stripes “help draw you into a space,” she added.

 If you spot a bolder design that appeals to you, take inspiration—but with caution.
 Design consultant Elana Frankel said many people purchase rugs they see in magazines, but the designs don’t end up looking quite right in their homes.
 Instead, Frankel suggested using those bolder styles as a starting point for rug shopping.
-If you love the way a pink and orange striped rug looks covering the entire living room floor in a magazine, find a similar pattern in a neutral pallet, or buy a smaller version of the rug that won’t command so much space.
+If you love the way a pink and orange striped rug looks covering the entire living room floor in a magazine, find a similar pattern in a neutral palette, or buy a smaller version of the rug that won’t command so much space.

 Think of bright colorful rugs like accent pillows, suggested Probus—there to add a little bit of texture and color, easy to swap out if you get tired of the design.
 An accent rug works best when it isn’t hanging out by itself in the middle of the room.
 “Have it peeking out under a chair, or under two legs,” Probus said.

-If you really do think that that pink and orange striped rug would look great in your living room, Frankel suggests using construction paper to mock-up how the rug will actually look on the floor.
+If you really do think that that pink and orange striped rug would look great in your living room, Frankel suggests using construction paper to mock up how the rug will actually look on the floor.
 You can just put down enough to get an idea of how a section of the room will look.

 Use your rug search as an opportunity to probe your personal style.
 “Think about the pieces you’ve owned that have stuck with you the most and create a mood board based on colors, textures, patterns, interiors and photographs that speak to you,” Atwood said.
 “Live with this a while and see how it resonates.
 Then use this as your guide for picking pieces for your home.”

-Even without a mood board, it’s prudent to give yourself a couple days to reflect before committing to a rug.
+Even without a mood board, it’s prudent to give yourself a couple of days to reflect before committing to a rug.
 As Atwood recommended: “Only get something that you can’t stop thinking about!
 It should pull at your heart.”

 Although we looked at many more rugs online, the following are the other area rugs we tried in our tests.